KL Rahul: International career

-Test Debut (2014-16)
+Debut and early career (2014–2021)

 Rahul made his Test debut in the 2014 Boxing Day Test at the Melbourne Cricket Ground.
 He replaced Rohit Sharma and was presented with his Test cap by MS Dhoni.
 He managed to score only 3 and 1 on his debut.
-In the next test at Sydney where he opened the innings for the first time, made his maiden international century, scoring 110 runs.
+In the next test at Sydney where he opened the innings for the first time, and made his maiden international century, scoring 110 runs.

-He was named in the 15-man squad for the Indian tour of Bangladesh in June 2015 but withdrew due to Dengue fever.
+He was named in the 15-man squad for the Indian tour of Bangladesh in June 2015 but withdrew due to dengue.
 He returned to the side for the first Test of the Sri Lankan tour after Murali Vijay was ruled out due to injury, scoring his second Test century and winning the Man of the Match award.
 During the match, he kept wicket after Wriddhiman Saha was injured.

 In July 2016, Rahul was named in the squad for India tour of West Indies.
-In the second test of the series Rahul scored 158 runs, his then highest score in test cricket.
+In the second series test, Rahul scored 158 runs, his then-highest score in test cricket.
 In September 2016, he was named in the squad for the home series against New Zealand.
-After the first test he was replaced by Gautam Gambhir due to an injury.
+After the first test, he was replaced by Gautam Gambhir due to an injury.

-Rahul was selected in the squad against England in the 2016-17 Test series, but was injured while training in the nets.
-He was ruled out of the third test, he made his comeback to the team in the fourth test but failed to make an impact.
-In the fifth and final test of the series Rahul went on to make his fourth test ton, scoring his career-best 199 runs.
+Rahul was selected in the squad against England in the 2016-17 Test series but was injured while training in the nets.
+He was ruled out of the third test, but he made his comeback to the team in the fourth test but failed to make an impact.
+In the fifth and final test of the series, Rahul went on to make his fourth test ton, scoring his career-best 199 runs.

-ODI and T20I debut (2016)

-Rahul was named in the squad to tour Zimbabwe in 2016 and made his One Day International (ODI) debut against Zimbabwe at Harare Sports Club.
-Rahul scored an unbeaten 100*(115) on debut, thus becoming the first Indian cricketer to score a century on ODI debut.
-He was adjudged the man of the series.
+Rahul was named in the squad to tour Zimbabwe in 2016.
+He made his One Day International (ODI) debut against Zimbabwe at Harare Sports Club.
+Rahul scored an unbeaten 100*(115) on debut, thus becoming the first Indian cricketer to score a century on an ODI debut.
+He was named the man of the series.
 He made his Twenty20 International (T20I) debut later in the same tour.
 Rahul got out on a golden duck on his T20I debut as India lost the first T20I against Zimbabwe.
-Rahul was named in T20I squad for the tour of West Indies in 2016,where he made his first T20I century, scoring an unbeaten 110 off just 51 balls and became the first player to score a T20I century while batting at number four.
-However, India lost the match by just 1 run.
+Rahul was named in T20I squad for the tour of West Indies in 2016, where he made his first T20I century of just 46 balls and ended up scoring an unbeaten 110 off just 51 balls.
+He became the first player to score a T20I century while batting at number four in a one-run defeat while in pursuit of 246, the highest T20I run chase at that time.